 The shine was taken off the arrival of Starbucks' Christmas cups last month amid reports that the coffee company had paid no tax on its UK earnings for the past three years after recording annual losses.

 However, Reuters reported that US executives had claimed in telephone calls with investors that the UK business was, in fact, profitable.

-Margaret Hodge, who chairs the House of Commons Public Accounts Committee, told Parliament in October that Apple, eBay, Facebook, Google and Starbucks had, in total, avoided nearly £900m of tax.
+Margaret Hodge, who chairs the House of Commons Public Accounts Committee, told Parliament in October that Apple, eBay, Facebook, Google, and Starbucks had, in total, avoided nearly £900 million of tax.

-Consumers would be forgiven for wondering whether they had been transported back to the 50s when Asda unveiled its Christmas ad - a hollowed-out, somewhat soulless homage to the overworked mother.
-Featuring a stressed-out woman rushing around in the run-up to the Christmas dinner, before finally sitting down to be asked 'What's for tea love?' by her other half, the ad prompted more than 1000 comments on parenting website Mumsnet and a flurry of complaints to the ASA.
-The ad cliche of the 'martyr mum' is, it seems, finally past its sell-by date.
+Consumers would be forgiven for wondering whether they had been transported back to the 1950s when Asda unveiled its Christmas ad: a hollowed-out, somewhat soulless homage to the overworked mother.
+Featuring a stressed-out woman rushing around in the run-up to the Christmas dinner, before finally sitting down to be asked “What's for tea, love?” by her other half, the ad prompted more than 1,000 comments on parenting website Mumsnet and a flurry of complaints to the UK Advertising Standards Authority.
+The ad cliche of the “martyr mom” is, it seems, finally past its sell-by date.